Bruce and Beatrice Blackmar Gould Correspondence

 Bruce and Beatrice Blackmar Gould, both graduates of the University of Iowa, were married in 1923.
 During the 1920s and early 1930s Bruce Gould was a reporter, and literary and aviation editor for the New York Evening Post, drama critic for the Wall Street News, and associate editor (1934-1935) of the Saturday Evening Post.
 At that time, Beatrice Gould was a contributing editor for the New York World and a short story writer.
 Together, the Goulds also wrote two plays, Man's Estate (1929) and The Terrible Turk (1934), and collaborated on articles, and short stories.
 Bruce Gould also authored two books on aviation, Sky Larking (1929) and The Flying Dutchman (1931).

-The collection consists primarily of correspondence of Gould and his wife, Beatrice Blackmar Gould, relating to their co-editorship (1935-1967) of the Ladies Home Journal, published by the Curtis Publishing Company.
+The collection consists primarily of correspondence of Bruce Gould and Beatrice Blackmar Gould relating to their co-editorship (1935-1967) of the Ladies' Home Journal, published by the Curtis Publishing Company.
 There is some early correspondence (1920s-1930s) concerning Bruce Gould's work for the Saturday Evening Post, and the Goulds' co-authorship of various short stories and plays, including Man's Estate.
-However, most of the correspondence is with writers and associates concerning articles and stories for the Ladies Homes Journal and various trips taken by the Goulds to India, Russia, the Orient, and Europe, often on behalf of the LHJ.
+However, most of the correspondence is with writers and associates concerning articles and stories for the Ladies' Homes Journal and various trips taken by the Goulds to India, Russia, Japan, and Europe, often on behalf of the Ladies' Homes Journal.
 Correspondents include Daphne Du Maurier, William Benton, Dorothy Thompson, Rebecca West, Lady Nancy Astor, Karen Blixen, Dorothy Black, and Ethel Barrymore.
-There are letters by a number of actresses, including Helen Hayes, Gloria Swanson, Loretta Young, Vivien Leigh, Mary Pickford, and Debbie Reynolds.
+There are letters by a number of actresses, including Helen Hayes, Gloria Swanson, Loretta Young, Vivien Leigh, Mary Pickford, and Debbie Reynolds, as well as first ladies, including Jacqueline Kennedy Onassis, Pat Nixon, Mamie Eisenhower, and Eleanor Roosevelt.
 Also present is a large file of correspondence relating to the writing and publication of The Little Princess (1950), about Queen Elizabeth II, by Marion Crawford.

-In addition, there are a few speeches (1946-1961) by Beatrice Blackmar Gould, and some miscellaneous clippings and printed matter.
+In addition, there are small groups of speeches (1946-1961) by Beatrice Blackmar Gould and speeches by others, as well as some miscellaneous clippings and printed matter.

 Access and Use